yd-lu/Side-Projects/Limitations and Future Improvements.md

     - **Grouped Views:** Allow grouping of assets into clusters and expressing views on these clusters rather than on individual assets.
     - **Custom Views:** Provide an interface or configuration setting that lets users define their own P matrices tailored to different investment hypotheses.

-- **Elaboration:**
-  - In the Black-Litterman framework, the pick matrix P plays a central role in encoding investor views.
-By moving beyond the identity matrix, you not only allow for absolute views but also relative and composite views.
-This flexibility can lead to a more nuanced and potentially more accurate formulation of the portfolio allocation problem.

 ---

 ## 2. Handling Outliers in the EDA Step